jkohlin/wordpress-basics/2-the-post.md

 ## The Wordpress Post
 The Wordpress Post is a general data model which is used to hold Wordpress content.
 Almost any content in Wordpress is some kind of post, and stored in the same database table.
-However, in the admin dashboard the different post types are separated into their own sections to simplify content management.
+However, in the Wordpress Dashboard different post types are separated into their own sections, to simplify content management.

-As default we are dealing with the following fields for a single post:
+As default we are dealing with the following fields for a Wordpress post:

 **ID**
 The unique key to this post.